Student Art Contest & Show 2017 - Winners Announced

 Submission of Entries

-All work must be delivered directly to the Audubon Society of Omaha Office, at the Center Mall, 42nd & Center (see map below), lower level on Friday, February 24 - 3pm to 6pm, or Saturday, February 25 - 10am to 3pm.
+All work must be delivered directly to the Audubon Society of Omaha Office, at the Center Mall, 42nd & Center (see map below), lower level on Saturday, February 25 - 10am to 3pm or Monday, February 27 from 3-6pm.
 NO ELECTRONIC ENTRIES WILL BE ACCEPTED.

 Teachers: Please try to limit entries to 4-6 per classroom, per category.
 We will accept a slightly larger number, but we are not staffed to handle large volumes of art from a single classroom.
 Please DO NOT submit a whole classroom of art without making any pre-selection.